kodepandai/lunox-website/docs/installation/run-lunox-app.md

 sidebar_position: 2
 ---

-# Run your Lunox App
+# Run Your Lunox App

-We are already include simple scripts to run and build your lunox app.
-See `package.json` script part for more detail.
+We have included simple scripts to help you run and build your Lunox app.
+Please refer to the `package.json` script section for more details.

-## Watch Lunox App in development
+## Watch Your Lunox App in Development

-For development purpose, you can run and watch your Lunox App using this script
+For development purposes, you can run and watch your Lunox app using the following script:

 ```bash
 pnpm dev
 ```

-It will create and watch files under `dist` directory and run your application on `localhost:8000` by default.
-Change default port on `.env` file
+This script will create and watch files under the `dist` directory and run your application on `localhost:8000` by default.
+You can change the default port in the `.env` file.

 ## Build for Production

-For production, you must build your Lunox app first.
-Please run this script
+To prepare your Lunox app for production, you need to build it first.
+Please run the following script:

 ```bash
 pnpm build
 ```

-Then you can serve the app using this command
+Once the build is complete, you can serve the app using the following command:

 ```bash
 pnpm serve
 ```